mui/mui-x/docs/data/introduction/overview/overview.md

 ## Introduction

-MUI X is a collection of advanced UI components, including the [Data Grid](/x/react-data-grid/) and [Date and Time Pickers](/x/react-date-pickers/getting-started/).
+MUI X is a collection of advanced UI components, including a [data grid](/x/react-data-grid/) and [date and time pickers](/x/react-date-pickers/getting-started/).

 These components are significantly more complex than the ones found in the MUI Core libraries.
 They feature advanced functionality for data-rich applications and a wide range of other use cases.